lydiazly/star-path-calculator-flask/README.md

 Returns:

-- `name`: if `hip` is specified, finds and returns the corresponding proper name or the Bayer designation
 - `diagramId`: a string of a unix timestamp
 - `offset`: timezone offset in decimal hours
 - `svgData`: the Base64-encoded SVG data of the output figure